Stomach cancer, also known as gastric cancer, may be addressed with surgery, radiation therapy, chemotherapy, targeted therapy, or immunotherapy.

 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
-Often, a combination of treatments is used to treat gastric cancer.
+Often, a combination of approaches is used to treat gastric cancer.

 Descriptions of the common types of treatments used for stomach cancer are listed below.

-Radiation therapy is a stomach cancer treatment involving the use of high-energy rays to destroy cancer cells.
-A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.
-Patients with gastric cancer usually receive external beam therapy (EBRT) which focuses radiation on the cancer.
-Other special types of radiation therapy, such three-dimensional conformal radiation therapy (3D-CRT) or intensity modulated radiation therapy (IMRT) are also used in treating gastric cancer.
-These newer approaches aim the radiation at the cancer from several angles.
-This helps to focus the radiation on the cancer and limit the damage to nearby normal tissues.
+Radiation therapy involves the use of high-energy rays to help destroy cancer cells.
+The regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.
+Patients with gastric cancer usually receive external beam therapy (EBRT), which focuses radiation on the tumour.

 A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.
-A patient may receive one (1) drug at a time, or a combination of different drugs given at the same time.
+A patient may receive one (1) drug at a time or a combination of different drugs given at the same time.

-The goal of chemotherapy is to destroy cancer cells before or after surgery, slow the tumour’s growth, or alleviate cancer-related symptoms.
+The goal of chemotherapy is to destroy cancer cells before or after surgery, slow the tumour’s growth, or address cancer-related symptoms.
 Chemotherapy may be administered in combination with radiation therapy in certain cases.
 Most chemotherapy treatments for stomach cancer are based on combinations of the following drugs:

 Other drugs used may include:

-To tailor the most effective treatment for each patient, the doctor may order some tests to identify the genes, proteins, and other factors in a patient’s tumour.
-Targeted therapy for stomach cancer includes:
+To provide an optimal outcome for each patient, the doctor may order some tests to identify the genes, proteins, and other factors in a patient’s tumour.

 The possible side effects of radiation therapy depend on where the radiation is targeted.
 The common side effects of this stomach cancer treatment include: